Also known as: iQue DS (CN, original model)

 Regular DS systems have a language option in all firmware.
 The iQue DS replaced Japanese with Chinese, while the Korean DS replaced Italian with Korean.

 Also, aside from some early DS releases (like Project Rub, Sonic Rush, and The Rub Rabbits), many Japanese games that were localized to the US or Europe have their Japanese language option unavailable, even when setting the firmware to Japanese.
 Likewise, US versions often dummy out in a similar fashion any languages other than English (and sometimes French and Spanish), and Japanese games that already have an English script (like Kousoku Card Battle: Card Hero) only have the Japanese language option available.

 Wi-Fi Simple Start Mode

 Similar to the AOSS option in the US Wi-Fi configuration menu, there is also a Simple Start option, allowing to connect your DS to a Simple Start compatible router.
 However, since these routers are Japan-exclusive, the button for this option got removed from the Wi-Fi configuration menus in American, European, Australian, Korean, and Chinese games.

-It can still be accessed in these versions, translated and fully working if used with such routers, but you'll need to offset the Touch Screen calibration: at the very end of the calibration process, when asked to press the spot at the square's center, press its bottom-right corner instead.
+It can still be accessed in these versions, translated (to English only) and fully working if used with such routers, but you'll need to offset the Touch Screen calibration: at the very end of the calibration process, when asked to press the spot at the square's center, press its bottom-right corner instead.
 When you enter Step 2 in the in-game Wi-Fi configuration menu, you can access this option by pressing the pixel in the top-left corner of the Touch Screen.
 This is also still present (and much easier to trigger in native resolution mode) on the 3DS' version of this menu.